“Trust your gut, listen to your heart, and speak your truth.” -Eliza Reynolds

 Special Thanks to Monica Hans for hosting the Welcome Reception for Sil & Eliza!

-Special Thanks to Maryville University for hosting the Mother-Daughter Weekend Workshop Retreat
+Special Thanks to Maryville University for hosting the Trusted Adult & Pre-Teen Girl Weekend Workshop Retreat

-Aisha Sultan for attending and writing about her experience, click HERE to read the article and Sarah Howell of Sarah E Studios for attending and capturing memories of a lifetime for 20 lucky mothers and daughters!
+Aisha Sultan for attending and writing about her experience, click HERE to read the article and Sarah Howell of Sarah E Studios for attending and capturing memories of a lifetime for 20 lucky trusted adults and pre-teen girls!

 Special Thanks to EILEEN FISHER, Plaza Frontenac for hosting the Book Reading & Signing Party